Veterinary Technician Schools in Florida

 GRADUATE FROM AN AVMA-ACCREDITED PROGRAM PASS THE VTNE ADDITIONAL REQUIREMENTS

-No CVT Yes Yes As of July 2022, Florida’s practical exam for CVTs has been suspended for review.
-Although becoming certified isn’t required for practice as the Florida Board of Veterinary Medicine does not regulate it, it may be advisable for those seeking to be employable in other states with reciprocity.
-Florida Board of Veterinary Medicine
+Pending legislation, specifically HB261 and HB263 may change licensing and certification requirements.
+Although becoming certified isn’t required for practice as it is not regulated by the Florida Board of Veterinary Medicine, it may be advisable for those seeking to be employable in other states with reciprocity.

 Strong Outlook for Vet Tech Jobs in Florida